Product Development Engineer: Job Description, Duties and Requirements

 Salary and Employment Outlook

-Product development engineers, also called industrial or commercial designers, made a median annual wage of $59,610 as of May 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS projects that employment for this group of workers will grow at an average pace over the 2010-2020 decade.
+Product development engineers, also called industrial or commercial designers, made a median annual wage of $62,370 as of May 2013, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS projects that employment for this group of workers will grow at a slower than average pace over the 2012-2022 decade.

 Related to Product Development Engineer: Job Description, Duties and Requirements